TurtleWarePL/clest/README.md

 # CLEST – Common Lisp Tests go East

-This software is not meant as another Unit Testing Framework like Fiveam, Prove or Fiasco.
-It is close in spirit to TestLink – test managament software for Quality Assurance teams in various projects.
-Name is a non-translatable pun which originates from English idiom "go south" – basically it means that tests:
+This software is not meant as an another Unit Testing Framework like Fiveam, Prove or Fiasco.
+It is close in spirit to TestLink – test managament software for Quality Assurance teams.
+Name is a pun originating from English idiom "go south" – basically it means that in this software tests:

-* does not go south (because they go east!)
+* do not go south (because they go east!)
 * it is not exactly the opposite direction (ditto!)

 ## Forest structure